graezykev/normalise-your-git-commit-and-push/steps.md

 git commit -m 'test lint-staged'
 ```

 This time, only the **newly added (staged)** file `lint-staged.config.js` is checked during your commit.
-You don't need to fix all the JavaScript files in the project, nor even all the JavaScript files you have modified, but just the **staged** file(s) you actually want to commit.
+You don't need to fix all the JavaScript files in the project, nor even all the JavaScript files you have modified (such as `index.js`), but just the **staged** file(s) you actually want to commit.

 ![alt text](images/image-5.png)